 Why It’s Great

 The Rosewood Easter Egg is the gold standard entry point for the dog-friendly Easter egg market.
 It’s the equivalent of the Cadbury Creme Egg — simple, familiar, and makes your dog feel properly included in the Easter tradition.
-For most owners, this is the go-to choice.
+For most owners, this is the go-to dog safe easter egg.

 2. Rosewood mini Easter eggs for dogs – 80g (Pack of 4)